voodoofugu/nexus-state/README.md

 <ul>

-`createStore` is configurable either by creating a separate configuration file (recommended) or directly within your components.
+Framework-agnostic store.
+You can define the store as a separate configuration file (recommended) or directly inside your components.

-You are not limited to a single store instance — create as many as your project needs.
+Multiple stores are supported.

 ```js
 import { createStore } from "nexus-state";